.ConClear cement stain remover is an amazing product in our comprehensive range of stone care products.

 • Re-apply after 10 minutes.

-• Leave for a minimum contact time of 45mins.* for black limestone & Kandla Grey Sandstone see below
+• Leave for a minimum contact time of 45mins.* Take care on limestone.
+We suggest a test & measure approach ** for black limestone & Kandla Grey Sandstone see below

 • It is important to keep the treated surface moist during the treatment stage as a dry surface means the cleaning reaction has stopped.
 (Cover to protect from evaporation if necessary)